 How Did Recent Weeks’ Margin Calls Impact The Market?

 As the U.S. Federal Reserve works to raise rates even more to tame the growing inflation.
-The value of the majority of major cryptocurrencies has significantly dropped over the past two weeks amid adverse investor sentiment.
+The value of the majority of Cryptocurrency India that supports major cryptocurrencies has significantly dropped over the past two weeks amid adverse investor sentiment.
 The huge amount of leverage forcibly liquidated by numerous key market participants in recent weeks further exacerbated this, greatly escalating sell-side pressure on most markets.

-Many borrowers particularly those with high LTV loans received a margin call from their lenders .
-This happened when the spot price of major cryptocurrencies declined.
+Many borrowers particularly those with high LTV loans received a margin call from their lenders.
+This happened when the spot price of major cryptocurrencies declined in the Crypto Currency Trading India.
 As the value of their collateral drew perilously near to the automatic liquidation point.
 Borrowers who could not provide enough collateral to reduce their LTV to levels that were more manageable were pushed into liquidations.
 In which their collaterals sold off in pieces to lower their LTV.

 This had a type of whirlwind effect, where sizeable liquidations contributed to the spot market’s continued collapse.
 This lowered the amount of other borrowers’ collateral values and prompting additional margin calls and liquidations.
 This positive feedback loop of several waves of sell-side pressures.
 The pressures may cause by buy-side liquidity to dry up.
 And as a result, most markets experienced a severe decline.

-On June 13, nearly $1 billion in liquidations occurred during a 24-hour period in the cryptocurrency market.
+On June 13, nearly $1 billion in liquidations occurred during a 24-hour period in the Cryptocurrency India Buy market.
 So far in June, Bitcoin has seen a decline of more than 43%.
 While Ethereum has seen a loss of more than 53%.
 Major support levels of $20K and $1K, respectively, broken by both cryptocurrencies.

 A whopping $343 million in BTC longs liquidate across the top 8 derivatives exchanges on June 13.
 According to data, this caused BTC to drop from $27k to under $23k in a single day.